-However when firstly applying for a position, and simply sending a link to your work via an email, they can become far less reliable and may even count against you.
+For example when firstly applying for a position, and simply sending a link of your work via email, online portfolios can become far less reliable and may even count against you.

-This is prominently caused by students and young professionals insisting on using the free versions available, which are littered with advertising and/or make it very difficult to physically print copies of the work out …creating a terrible first impression and almost certainly putting you to the bottom of pile!
+This is primarily caused by students and young professionals insisting on using the free versions these websites offer, which are littered with advertising and/or do not allow copies of your work to be physically printed out.